 - a letter from your sponsoring organization, if you are being sponsored

-- a medical clearance and/or security clearance, if necessary, depending on your home country
+- a medical exam and / or police certificate, if necessary, depending on your home country

-There is an application fee to apply for a study permit (see the Citizenship and Immigration Canada fees page for details).
+There is an application fee to apply for a study permit.
+Study permit application processing times are available on the Citizenship and Immigration Canada website.

 When You Arrive in Canada